 The Sault Ste.
-Marie Paramedic Services division is led by two deputy chiefs and 4 commanders.
+Marie Paramedic Services division is led by one Chief, one Deputy Chief and 4 Commanders.
 There are 64 primary care paramedics (PCP) that respond to approximately 18,000 calls per year.
 Paramedics are qualified and trained to assess, treat and transport patients with a range of symptoms.
 Calls are classified by the Central Ambulance Communications Centre.
 Call classifications are as follows:

 - Priority 1 ‘Deferrable’: This refers to a NON‐URGENT call that does not have an associated time element (e.g., a patient being transferred from hospital to a long‐term care facility).
 Such calls may be temporarily delayed without being physically detrimental to the patient.